 Note: If you are unable to uninstall the AOL software, refer to our online help article Can't uninstall the AOL Desktop Software.

 Enable only essential startup programs

 Multiple programs may have been set to start automatically when a computer is turned on.
 These programs may cause the computer to slow down.
 Not all startup programs are essential for the proper functioning of your computer.
-For instructions to enable only the essential startup programs on your computer, please click the appropriate link from the ones given below, depending on the version of Windows installed on your computer.
+For instructions to enable only the essential startup programs on your computer, please refer to our online help article Enable only essential startup programs and click the appropriate drop-down from the ones in the article, depending on the version of Windows installed on your computer.